x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-contacts.md

 ms.service: exchange-online
 localization_priority: Normal
 ms.assetid: 74c72aed-e9ff-4927-8eb7-c08a86e79ae0
 description: "Mail contacts are mail-enabled directory service objects that contain information about people or organizations that exist outside your Exchange or Exchange Online organization.
 Each mail contact has an external email address.
-For more information about mail contacts, see Recipients."
----

 # Manage mail contacts